-When children are preparing to leave us for secondary school, we arrange visits for them to their secondary school of choice.
+When children are preparing to leave us for secondary school, we arrange visits for them to their secondary school of choice and offer enhanced transition where necessary.
 We also support their emotional wellbeing through our PSHE curriculum.

-We liaise closely with staff when receiving and transferring children to different schools, ensuring all relevant paperwork is passed on and all needs are discussed and understood.
+We liaise closely with staff when receiving and transferring children to different schools, ensuring all relevant paperwork is passed on and all needs are discussed and understood